 3. The faster the founder-CEOs lead their companies to the point where they need outside funds and new management skills, the quicker they lose control.
 The founder’s emotional strengths—being the heart and soul of the venture—often make it difficult to accept a lesser role, leading to sometimes traumatic leadership transitions within young companies.

 4. Most founder-CEOS start out by wanting both wealth and power.
 But sooner or later, the smart ones grasp that they’ll probably have to make a choice.
 And the fundamental tension—being rich vs. being king—isn’t biased one way or the other.
 What matters is why the founder started the business in the first place.
 If he or she had a clear set of goals and a roadmap, the “new era” represented by the first product release doesn’t have to be traumatic.

 But it doesn’t have to be that bad for founders, so long as they know the goal—rich or king—when they first decide to launch a business.

-As an afterthought, too, there is a third alternative alongside rich or king, and that is gifted.
-One of Edison’s contemporaries, George Westinghouse, was a prolific inventor, beat Edison in the race for electrical standards (betting on AC while Edison was pushing DC), and, by 1904, had founded nine manufacturing companies worth about $120 million and employing approximately 50,000 workers.
+Of course, there is a third alternative alongside rich or king, and that is gifted.
+One of Edison’s contemporaries, George Westinghouse, was a prolific inventor, beat Edison in the race for electrical standards, and, by 1904, had founded nine manufacturing companies worth about $120 million and employing approximately 50,000 workers.

 So, don’t forget “gifted” along with rich or king.
 Just be realistic when you choose your path.